KDAB/KDGpu/INSTALL.md

 #### Notes

 CMake will looks for a file named KDGpuConfig.cmake.
-This fill is located in <kdgpu_install_dir>/lib/cmake/Kuesa.
+This file is located in <kdgpu_install_dir>/lib/cmake/Kuesa.
 If KDGpu was installed into a user defined location, you might have to set the CMAKE_PREFIX_PATH variable to contain the KDGpu install path:

 ```cmake
     cmake -DCMAKE_PREFIX_PATH=<kdgpu_install_dir> ..
 ```

 In case cmake is unable to locate the KDGpu CMake package, you could try to set CMAKE_FIND_DEBUG_MODE=ON to get more insight about where CMake is looking for.

 ```cmake
     cmake -DCMAKE_PREFIX_PATH=<kdgpu_install_dir> -DCMAKE_FIND_DEBUG_MODE=ON ..